microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![Select Coverage Window](./assets/FlowCovWindowSelect.png)

 1. Your condition should look like the screenshot below.
-We need to add one more condtion to this.
+We need to add one more condition to this.
 To do that, select the **New item** button.

     ![New Condition](./assets/FlowCondNewItem.png)